BA Special Education

 Your Program of Study

 In this online special education degree, you’ll learn all the essential skills and knowledge needed.
-This program includes 12 domains of study, supervised practice teaching in an actual classroom, and completion of a professional portfolio.
+This program includes the following areas of study, supervised practice teaching in an actual classroom, and completion of a professional portfolio.

 - General Education